diantonioandrea/lookUp/README.md

 `cat FILE | grep STRING` reimagined.
 Make sure to take a look at the [contributing guidelines](https://github.com/diantonioandrea/lookUp/blob/main/.github/CONTRIBUTING.md).

+## Usage

+By:

+	lookUp

+you'll get everything you need to know to use **lookUp**:

+	 rolling  lookUp
+	cat FILE | grep STRING reimagined.
+	Developed by Andrea Di Antonio, more on https://github.com/diantonioandrea/lookUp

+	Usage: lookUp file [--all  --install  --noCase  --uninstall  -s STR]

+			--all          Display full output.
+			--install      Installs lookUp.
+			--noCase       Disables case sensitivity.
+			--uninstall    Uninstalls lookUp.

+			-s STR         The string that gets searched throughout the file.

+This will also check for updates.

 ## Installation

 ### Prerequisites